oracle-livelabs/oci/security-experience/ocw-first-experience-end/ocw-first-experience-end.md

     ![Security assessment report](./images/files-displayed.png "Security assessment report")

-    Please locate into this directory by running:
+    Go into the oractdemeasec-&lt;date&gt; directory by running the following command (the date will be different depending on when you ran the script from Lab 2 / Task 1):

     ```
-    cd oractdemeasec-2023-08-03
+    cd oractdemeasec-<date>
     ```

     please ensure you replace the directory with yours.

     Now, run the command for the REST call to load the file into the Database table OCISECURITYCENTER: